ssshah2131/CVE/Aimeos_DOS.md

-**Denial of service vulnerability in SaaS and marketplace (multivendor) setups by exploting IDOR in aimeos-core**
+**Aimeos denial of service vulnerability in SaaS and marketplace setups**

 **Base Score**: 5.5 Medium